mankek/Effort-Impact/README.md

 This project is focused on the creation of an application (Python-Flask) to alter an Excel File containing information on tasks (fields: Effort, Impact, Deadline, Subject, Notes); The other primary goal is to allow for display of this data in an interactive graph (D3).
-***This branch is for developing a more flexible, user-input-based method for defining the task fields***

 Using the Application